 - Port's cold storage facilities serve frozen goods (Gulf States Cold Storage, Lineage Logistics, AGRO Merchants ) and chilled goods (Americold Logistics).
 Port's chilled and frozen warehouses are total-sized 1,6 million ft2 (148,500 m2).

-- As of 2019, the port has a total of 119 electric-powered racks with combined capacity 3341 reefers (refrigerated TEUs) plus 485 plug-ins for chassis-mounted chilled containers.
+- As of 2019, the Port has 119x electric-powered racks with combined capacity 3341 reefers (refrigerated TEUs) plus 485 plug-ins (for chassis-mounted chilled containers).

 Savannah GA cruise terminal

-Cruise ships in Savannah GA dock at the quay alongside River Street.
+Cruise ships in Savannah GA dock at River Street Market Landing (the quay alongside River Street).
 The terminal is located within easy walking distance from all the city's major tourist attractions.
 However, as cruise port, Savannah serves mainly riverboats, and predominantly - from the fleet of American Cruise Lines.